m4ttsch/omscs-notes-notes/computer-networks/internet-security.md

 A network that offers blackholing service is known as a blackholing provider.
 It is also responsible for providing the blackholing community that should be used.
 Network or customer providers act as blackholing providers at the network edge.
 Internet Service Providers (ISPs) or Internet Exchange Points (IXPs) act as blackholing providers at the Internet core.

 If the blackholing provider is a peer or an upstream provider, the AS must announce its associated blackhole community along with the blackhole prefix.
-Let’s consider the below figure.
+Let's consider the below figure.
 Assume the IP 130.149.1.1 in AS2 is under attack.

 ![](https://assets.omscs.io/notes/0213.png)